czhangy/UCLA-CS-Electives/CS/CS-161/notes.md

       				action, the agent's action

-          update belief_state based on action and percept calculate outcome probabilties for actions, given action descriptions and current belief state
+          update belief_state based on action and percept calculate outcome probabilities for actions, given action descriptions and current belief state
           select action with highest expected utility given probabilities of outcomes and utility information